pushpabrol/Guardian-SwiftUI-Sample/README.md

 - `ContentView`: The main view

  of the app, which displays the enrollment list and handles navigation.
-- `EnrollmentListView`: Displays the list of enrolled devices and allows users to delete enrollments.
+- `EnrollmentListView`: Displays the list of enrollments and allows users to delete enrollments.
 - `EnrollmentRowView`: Represents a single row in the enrollment list.
 - `EnrollmentView`: Displays the details of an enrollment, including the TOTP value and countdown timer.
 - `CircularProgressView`: Custom view for displaying a circular progress indicator with a countdown timer.